 - Mediocre Redemption Values.
 Expedia+ points aren’t particularly valuable at redemption – they’re usually worth less than $0.01 apiece, and only rise above that threshold when redeemed for stays at +VIP Access hotels.
 By contrast, many general purpose travel cards value rewards points at a flat $0.01 per point.
 Some branded cards tied to specific loyalty programs offer opportunities to redeem at far higher values, though consistency varies from program to program.

 - Airfare Redemptions Are Sub-par.
 You can redeem your accumulated Expedia+ points for airfare, with a big caveat: You need to have enough to cover the full cost of your chosen flight.
 That’s usually at least 8,000 points (for short-haul flights), and often quite a bit more than that.
-If you fly only occasionally, opt for a general-purpose travel rewards card with more flexible airfare options, such as the Capital One Venture Rewards or BankAmericard Travel Rewards Cards.
+If you fly only occasionally, opt for a general-purpose travel rewards card with more flexible airfare options, such as Capital One Venture Rewards Credit Card or BankAmericard Travel Rewards Credit Card.

 - No Cash Redemptions.
 You can’t redeem your Expedia+ points for cash.
 That’s a big drawback if you want to (literally) cash out your account’s earnings without actually taking a trip.
 Some general-purpose travel rewards cards, such as Chase Sapphire Preferred ($95 annual fee), do let you redeem for cash.

 - Can’t Redeem for Car Rentals.
 You can’t redeem Expedia+ points for car rentals not included in larger travel packages – a major drawback for travelers who don’t want to buy a package just to get a car.
 Virtually all general purpose travel cards are more flexible on this point.